daisybutler/The-Book-Bunker-project03/README.md

 - Begin educating themselves on personal finance.
 Or perhaps they already follow several financial education platforms on Instagram, Twitter or YouTube and want to take the next step.
 - Improve their relationship with money or their general financial wellbeing.
-- Find out what books those those in the financial community recommend.
+- Find out what books other people in the financial community recommend.
 - Discover a single location to find, read about, save and buy personal finance books.

 **This website facilitates this for the user by providing:**